Skip to content

 Looking to bridge your custom token to Polygon PoS using the official bridge?
 Check out the guide on how to submit a request to get your token mapped.

-In the following walkthrough, we’ll be deploying a Sender contract on Goerli (Ethereum testnet) and a Receiver contract on Mumbai (Polygon’s testnet) and then we’ll be sending data from Sender and reading data on Receiver via web3 calls in a node script.
+In the following walkthrough, we’ll be deploying a sender contract on Sepolia (Ethereum testnet) and a receiver contract on Amoy (Polygon testnet).
+Then, we’ll be sending data from the sender and reading data on the receiver via web3 calls in a node script.

-The sole purpose of Sender contract is to be able to call syncState function on the StateSender contract — which is Matic’s state syncer contract - the StateSynced event of which Heimdall is listening to.
+The sole purpose of the sender contract is to be able to call syncState function on the StateSender contract — which is the state syncer contract on Polygon PoS that emits the StateSynced event that Heimdall listens for.

 Deployed at: